-- III.7.1.1 Academic administrators are persons who, in addition to their administrative office, hold probationary or tenured or permanent appointments in departments, or within the Library, but who are excluded by definition from the bargaining unit because of their administrative office. - III.7.1.2 Faculty and librarian members who are appointed as academic administrators shall retain their academic status within their departments or within the Library.
-During their term of administrative service, they shall be deemed eligible for consideration by Departmental or Library Personnel Committees, COAP, the Dean and Provost for career development decisions, including merit awards, on the basis of their academic or, in the case of librarians, professional achievements over that period.
-Where an academic administrator is awarded a merit award, such shall be in addition to the number provided for in VII.14.

-III.7.1.3 Academic Component of Academic/Administrative Appointments

-When an appointee who does not hold an academic appointment within the University has been selected by established search procedures for the position of President, Vice President, Dean or University Librarian, and it is proposed to offer such a candidate an academic appointment within a department, the proposed academic appointment need not be advertised or be subject to the normal departmental recruitment procedures.
+- III.7.1.1 Faculty and librarian members who are appointed as academic administrators shall retain their academic status within their departments or within the Library.
+During their term of administrative service, they shall be deemed eligible for consideration by department or library personnel committees, COAP, the Dean and Provost for career development decisions, including merit awards, on the basis of their academic or, in the case of librarians, professional achievements over that period.
+Where an academic administrator is awarded a merit award, such shall be in addition to the number provided for in VII.14. - III.7.1.2 Academic Component of Academic/Administrative Appointments When an appointee who does not hold an academic appointment within the University has been selected by established search procedures for the position of President, Vice President, Dean or University Librarian, and it is proposed to offer such a candidate an academic appointment within a department, the proposed academic appointment need not be advertised or be subject to the normal departmental recruitment procedures.
 For all such appointments, the home department of the proposed appointment shall be made conditional upon the academic unit's acceptance of the candidate's qualifications, based upon prevailing criteria and standards.